How to Have the Perfect

 Adventurous Bobbie has pet passports for her dog Willow and her cat Ebony, and in previous years has often spent her winters in Spain in the VW Caledonia that we built for her in 2017.
 By booking almost a year in advance, she secured a campervan space and pet cabin for the Portsmouth to Bilbao ferry so that she could keep her dog and cat close during the whole crossing.
 Willow and Ebony take their cues from their owner, so when they’re all together, everyone feels safe.

-(Above) Bodie loves touring with Els in her Paradise campervan - until he spots the queue for the ferry to France!
+(Left) Bodie loves touring with Els in her Paradise campervan – until he spots the queue for the ferry to France!

-(Left) Bobbie and Willow in their VW Caledonia campervan
+(Right) Bobbie and Willow in their VW Caledonia campervan

 You know your dog’s temperament better than anyone – will they be happiest restrained by a harness, or put in a container for travel?
 In Britain the law puts your safety and that of your pets first, and Article 57 of The Highway Code now says that dogs must be “suitably restrained” when travelling in a vehicle.
 This is to prevent your dog from distracting you when you’re driving and to save them – and you – from injury in case of a sudden emergency stop.
 In any case, you certainly don’t want them to go running off each time you stop for a break.